kylergib/Asus-Zephyrus-M-gm501gs-Mojave/README.md

 Disable Nvidia GPU with DSDT patch, thanks to Mald0n.
 FNKeys, used Karabiner to alter
 Trackpad, working in polling mode.
 Uploaded new clover folder.
-Audio, fixed with AppleALC.kext and changing Audio Inject to 13 in clover config.plist, needed codeccommander.kext to get it fully functioning.
+Audio/Mic, fixed with AppleALC.kext and changing Audio Inject to 13 in clover config.plist, needed codeccommander.kext to get it fully functioning.

 ### What doesn't work

 Keyboard backlight control.
-Not sure if headphone jack is working or not, as i do not use headphones, only use airpods.
+Headphone jack not working at the moment.

 ## Helpful links.